CASE STUDY: OMADA ONBOARDING

 Step 1

-We spoke with users about the original onboarding to understand what was and wasn’t working.
-Many users skimmed the content, focusing on headlines.
-Those who read more closely found the content well written but not very useful.
+We spoke with users to understand what was and wasn’t working in the original onboarding.
+Many skimmed the content, focusing on headlines.
+Those who read more closely found it well written but not very useful.
 Users also described the experience as generic and disjointed, with separate sign-in and onboarding flows.

-In the end, many were left with questions about how Omada worked and how it could help them.
+As a result, many were left with basic questions about how Omada worked and how it could help them.

-Past research told us that users valued how Omada broke big goals into manageable steps without relying on strict diets or rapid changes.
+Past research told us that users valued how Omada broke big goals into manageable steps.
 These core benefits were missing from the original onboarding.

 Step 2